RobertsLab/sams-notebook/_posts/2022/2022-09-02-Daily-Bits---September-2022.md

   - Daily Bits
 ---

+20220923

+- Resubmitted `epidiverse/snp` pipeline on Mox for [_Crassostrea virginica_ (Eastern oyster)](https://en.wikipedia.org/wiki/Eastern_oyster) because I forgot that the pipeline has an aritficial cap of 10 BAMs.
+Edited the `nextflow.config` file to increase cap to 50 _and_ added code in the `bio_DNA-methylation.md` doc to count the number of BAMs and specify the `epidiverse/snp` command to use that number of BAMs.
+Prevents the aritficial limit from having any impact.

+- Science Hour.
+Helped Matt with some Mox/Trinity (system `$PATH` stuff).

+---

 20220922

 - Updated [ceabigr predominant isoform R Markdown](https://github.com/sr320/ceabigr/blob/main/code/42-predominant-isoform.Rmd) (GitHub) to generate files for control/exposed female samples.